 The damage: $100 per head with a beer (£10).

 The bad: If you’re a stickler for hygiene, walk away as you will not like it.
-The mere smell of the streets will crawl up your nostrils and end your meal.
+However, if you can put up with the smell of the streets bullying your nostrils then you’ll be rewarded handsomely.